elvismartis/elvismartis/README.md

 ### 🌟 Current Projects
 - Exploring molecular modeling techniques protein-ligand interactions.
-- I have started to ventured in to designing peptides using classical and deep learning methods.
+- I have started to venture in to designing peptides using classical and deep learning methods.